illia-tereshchuk/EfficyDemo/README-DRAFT.txt

 Next, I design Data Access Layer, which utilizes Entity Framework.

 All the technical task revolves around REST API.
-For this, I will shorten user stories dead simple.
+For this, I will shorten user stories to meaning.
 And then, describe a REST API endpoints for them.
 For that endpoints I will also name future DTOs.
 This will allow to keep consistency in naming.